RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

  a variable and
 access it via `msxsl:node-set($VariableName)`.
 Here I'm using the `global` element to store global configuration options and `tiles` to store configuration options based on the `BaseTemplate` e.g. Contacts, DocumentLibrary and so on.
-As you can see there are options for color and icon, which control the visual apperance, but also options like `data-mode` and
+As you can see there are options for color and icon, which control the visual appearance, but also options like `data-mode` and
  `data-direction` that will be used by [MetroJS] to provide the slide and flip animations.